Rudi Carrell: Rudi Carrell Show

-The Rudi Carrell Show and its successors were a huge success in Germany from the 1960s to the 1990s.
+The Rudi Carrell Show was commissioned by VARA in 1961 and was a big success for Carrell.
+He moved the show to Das Erste for a short while in 1965, before taking it back to the Netherlands for one more year in 1967.
+The show was then recommissioned permanently by Das Erste, lasting until 1973.
+The Rudi Carrell Show was aired about three times a year with a variety of well-known guests, including Sandie Shaw, Petula Clark, Tony Marshall and Peggy March.

 The show included a similar concept to Star Search or Pop Idol and brought many well-known German pop stars and actors to prominence, such as Alexis and Mark Keller.
-It also featured comedy sketches.
+It also featured comedy sketches and international guests.

+Carrell was slated to become the new host of ZDF game show Der goldene Schuß, but he declined.
+Vico Torriani eventually took over the show.

 His show was also popular in some non-German-speaking European countries, such as Slovenia and Croatia.

-During this time he also hosted other popular shows, including Am laufenden Band, Rudis Tagesshow, Herzblatt, Die verflixte 7, and 7 Tage, 7 Köpfe.